siddharthsiva/siddharthsiva.github.io/README.md

 # React + TypeScript + Vite

+My Personal Website: Programming in React + Typescript No use of AI for the website

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: